bugoio/bugo-sass-utilities/README.md

 #### bugo-sass-variables

+##### Overview

+This template consolidates all SASS variables stored in your project's assets folders.
+Since this runs at build time it uses Hugo's "consoloidated" assets directory.

+Files must be named one of two ways to be included.

+* *-global-variables.scss - Included at the top of the consolidated file alphabetically.
+* *-vars.scss - Included alphabetically after the global variables

+#### Using the partial template

 Add the partial to your ```/layouts/_default/baseof.html``` template.
 Anywhere will do.
 This partial does not output any markup.
 ```
 {{ partial "bugo-sass-utilities" . }}